 This year we enlisted help from Anna Olsen, a student and skier splitting her time between Big Sky, Montana and Lake Tahoe, California.

 Ski Area Report Card Highlighted in Academic Studies

 In 2013, Axel Pearson, produced a paper as his Master’s Thesis at the University of San Francsico, “Trends, Projections, and Costs of Climate Change to Lake Tahoe Ski Areas.”
 The paper estimates costs and losses in revenue of climate change to individual ski areas and how they will increase over time, specific to Lake Tahoe.
 You can read the paper here.

+In 2012, researchers from Brock University in Ontario, Canada published an academic journal article that compares the environmental communications of ski resorts with their actual environmental performance using the Scorecard as a measure of environmental performance.
 The purpose of this research was to examine the safeguarding of the natural environment, or environmental sustainability (ES), in sport by studying the level of environmentally responsible actions for ski resorts in the USA.
 The report can be found here.